komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/insert.md

 : Whether to disable the assignment of sequence-generated values to IDs.
 Default is `false`.

 queryTimeoutSeconds
-: Default is `null` to indicate that the driver value should be used.
+: Query timeout in seconds.
+Default is `null` to indicate that the driver value should be used.

 returnGeneratedKeys
 : Whether to return the auto-incremented ID value.
 Default is `true`.